MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 ## Setup your connection

-### Step1: Specify the new connection name, type, server and full path.
+### Step 1: Specify the new connection name, type, server and full path.

    :::image type="content" source="media/connectors-adlsgen2/connection-details.png" alt-text="Screenshot showing how to set new connection":::

    **Server**: Specify the server of your Azure Data Lake Storage Gen2.
-Go to your Azure Blob Storage account interface, browse to **Endpoints** section and get your Data Lake Storage.
+Go to your Azure Blob Storage account interface, browse to **Endpoints** section and get your Data Lake Storage Gen2.

 In the **New connection** pane, choose **Cloud**, and specify the following field:

 **Connection name**: Specify a name for your connection.<br>
 **Connection type**: Select a type for your connection.<br>
-**Server**: Enter the server of Azure Data Lake Storage : `https://lhgen2test0907.z31.dfs.storage.azure.net`.<br>
+**Server**: Enter the server of Azure Data Lake Storage Gen2: `https://contosoadlscdm.dfs.core.windows.net`.<br>
-**Full path**: Enter the full path of Azure Data Lake Storage: Your container name.
+**Full path**: Enter the full path of Azure Data Lake Storage Gen2: Your container name.

-### Step2:  Select and set your authentication
+### Step 2:  Select and set your authentication

 Under **Authentication method**, select your authentication from the drop-down list and complete the related configuration.
 This Azure Data Lake Storage connector supports the following authentication types.